“If you write to impress it will always be bad, but if you write to express it will be good.”

 How often do you increase your vocabulary?
 If you read all the time, the answer may be quite often.
 If you don’t reach much, that’s still all right but try to improve it.
 If you’re a serious writer, reading should be high on your priority list.
 It increases our vocabulary.
 It sharpens our writing ideas and lets us escape into different realities.
 For today I thought we’d try a vocabulary boost.
-In fact, you can count on these every 7th Wacky Word Wednesday.
 So, without any further ado, let’s get started!

 Servile — adjective.
 An excessive willingness to serve or please others in a way that lacks respect for oneself.

 The waiter does not present any servile mannerisms.